DEPLOYABLE CV DEEP LEARNING EXAMPLES BASED ON MEDICAL IMAGING

 DBSCAN CLUSTERING IN DECRYPTING AN IMAGE CYPHER

 fowl_cypherThis wonderful kids' book series is fun not only for the stories themselves, but also because each of the first several books involves a cipher puzzle with "fairy hieroglyphics" - I love code puzzles!
-Originally in the first book the hieroglyphics were long and drawn out, sequenced across the bottoms of all the pages.
-But then I read my son the next book in the series in electronic form, where I discovered the hieroglyphic sequence was moved to the back of the book, all perfectly lined up in matrices over a few pages at the end.
-And I thought, hey that seems like it'd be easy to parse and decrypt on a computer, just like the main character did.
+In the electronic form of the books I discovered the hieroglyphic sequence was moved to the back of the book, all perfectly lined up in matrices over a few pages at the end.
+And I thought, hey that seems like it'd be easy to parse and decrypt on a computer, just like the main character did!